Aberdeen: Toponymy

+The local Doric pronunciation, [ˌeːbərˈdin] or [ˈeːbərdin] (with a long ay sound), is frequently rendered Aiberdeen or Aiberdein.

 History

+Early origins

 The Aberdeen area has seen human settlement for at least 8,000 years.
 The city began as two separate burghs: Old Aberdeen at the mouth of the river Don; and New Aberdeen, a fishing and trading settlement, where the Denburn waterway entered the river Dee estuary.
 The earliest charter was granted by William the Lion in 1179 and confirmed the corporate rights granted by David I.

+In 1214, Aberdeen Burgesses were granted a Royal Charter by Alexander II of Scotland giving them the sole right to form a Guild.
+This body exercised power in the composition of the local council, and the affairs of the town.
+The Burgesses of the Guild were an integral part of the council for more than 700 years and played a considerable role in the growth and development of Aberdeen.
 In 1319, the Great Charter of Robert the Bruce transformed Aberdeen into a property-owning and financially independent community.
 Granted with it was the nearby Forest of Stocket, whose income formed the basis for the city's Common Good Fund which still benefits Aberdonians.

+Wars of Scottish Independence

 During the Wars of Scottish Independence, Aberdeen was under English rule, so Robert the Bruce laid siege to Aberdeen Castle before destroying it in 1308, followed by executing the English garrison.
 The city was burned by Edward III of England in 1336, but was rebuilt and extended.
 The city was strongly fortified to prevent attacks by neighbouring lords, but the gates were removed by 1770.

 Aberdeen's medieval council registers survive from 1398 onwards and are exceptional for their quantity and continuity among surviving Scottish burgh records.
 The earliest eight volumes, from 1398 to 1511, have been included in the UNESCO UK Memory of the World Register, and have been edited in a digital edition.

 During the Wars of the Three Kingdoms of 1644 to 1647 the city was plundered by both sides.
 In 1644, it was taken and ransacked by Royalist troops after the Battle of Aberdeen and two years later it was stormed by a Royalist force under the command of the George Gordon, 2nd Marquis of Huntly.
-In 1647 an outbreak of bubonic plague killed a quarter of the population.
+An outbreak of bubonic plague over 1687 and 1688 killed 8.5% of the population, adding to the economic and demographic damage caused by war.
 In the 18th century, a new Town Hall was built and the first social services appeared with the Aberdeen Infirmary at Woolmanhill in 1739 and the Aberdeen Lunatic Asylum in 1800.